Rebirth Year Thirteen

 –REFERENCE: In Superman Vol. 4 #37 and Dark Crisis: Young Justice #1—originally told in “THE LIGHTNING SAGA” and All Flash #1.
 Batman interacts with the time-displaced 31st century heroes known as the Legion of Super-Heroes, specifically members Karate Kid, Dream Girl, Star Boy, Dawnstar, Sensor Girl, Timber Wolf, and Wildfire.
 From the Legionnaires, Batman collects a Lightning Rod, a mystical future artifact from the alien Lightning World of Winath.
 (The Lightning Rod has the power to trap beings connected to the Speed Force.
 It can also sometimes be used to resurrect the dead at the expense of the life of another.)
 Batman adds the Lightning Rod to his anti-Flash contingency plan briefcase.
 Meanwhile, in Los Angeles, Inertia and the Rogues murder Flash (Bart Allen), but his spirit goes into another Lightning Rod owned by the Legion.
 The Legion also brings Wally West and his family back from their exile in an alternate reality.
 Upon learning that Bart has died, Wally re-dons his Flash costume and gets revenge.

-–REFERENCE: In The Green Lantern #1—originally told in The Brave & The Bold Vol. 3 #1-6 (“THE LORDS OF LUCK”).
+–REFERENCE: In The Green Lantern #1—originally told in The Brave and The Bold Vol. 3 #1-6 (“THE LORDS OF LUCK”).
 Batman and Hal Jordan discover that sixty-four identical corpses are scattered all over the globe.
 A clue leads the heroes to a Las Vegas casino owned by villainess Roulette.
 There, two aliens from the planet Ventura, members of The Lords of Luck (aka The Luck Lords), steal the Book of Destiny (as in Destiny of the Endless‘ book that tells the past, present, and future) from Roulette.
 Hal and Supergirl chase one Luck Lord to the planet Rann (which is still in the ongoing Rann-Thanagar War that started months ago) while Batman and nine-year-old Blue Beetle (Jaime Reyes) go after the other in El Paso.
 (Yes, Blue Beetle is only nine, and we know this because he doesn’t graduate high school until 2022.)
 The new Blue Beetle gets his power from an alien scarab named Khaji Da, who is a member of the species known as The Reach.
 During their pursuit, Batman and Blue Beetle fight immortal gun-runner La Dama (Amparo Cardenas), and time-traveling future villains Epoch (aka The Lord of Time) and The Fatal Five (Emerald Empress, Tharok, Mano, Validus, and Persuader).
 The Luck Lords use the Book of Destiny to destroy the entire multiverse, but the heroes eventually defeat Rannian war-monger Mondrath to regain control of the Book of Destiny, which they use to undo the Luck Lords’ devastation.
 Destiny then reclaims his tome.

 –REFERENCE: In Batman Giant #6 (aka Batman: Universe #2).
 The Rann-Thanagar War ends.
 Batman realizes that he actually doesn’t know much about the history of the war, nor does he know much about Rannian or Thanagarian culture.
 Batman notes to himself that he should do some research, but it’s not a top priority and he won’t ever actually get around to doing it.